JetBrains/amper/prototype-implementation/docs/Documentation.md

 `Pot.yaml` is a Pot manifest file and is declared using YAML (here is a [brief intro YAML](#brief-yaml-reference)).
 A `Pot.yaml` file has several main sections: `product:`, `dependencies:` and `settings:`
 - Product type could be either an `app` or a `lib`.
 A Pot with an `app` type is packaged as executable while a `lib` Pot could be reused from other Pots.
-- Pot could be a single platform application or a multi-platform library.
+- Pot could be either a single platform application or a multi-platform library.

-Here is an example of a JVM console application with a single dependency and a specific Kotlin language version:
+Here is an example of a JVM console application with a single dependency and a specified Kotlin language version:
 ```yaml
 product:
   type: app